gabrielweyer/unsupported-types/README.md

 This is distributed via a `NuGet` package but the implementation is so simple that you can just copy the classes into your own solution if that works better for you.

+:rotating_light: I'm using the legacy [WindowsAzure.Storage][windows-azure-storage] `NuGet` package, let me know if there is interest in using [Microsoft.Azure.Cosmos.Table][microsoft-azure-cosmos-table] instead.

 ## How it works

 1. Your `TableEntity` should inherit from `UnsupportedTypesTableEntity`